falexwolf/falexwolf.me/research.md

 {P20}

-## AI-based diagnosis of lung cancer based on image data
+## Deep-learning-based diagnosis of lung cancer from images

 [<img src="../img/dsb3-nodule_new.jpg" title="Lung CT scan with a marked nodule.
 Data from Data Science Bowl 2017 on Kaggle." style="width: 120px; margin: 15px 10px 5px 0px"  align="left">](https://www.kaggle.com/c/data-science-bowl-2017/leaderboard) The goal of the [Data Science Bowl 2017](http://www.datasciencebowl.com/about/) was to predict lung cancer from computed tomography scans.
 With $1M total in prize money, the highest endowed machine learning competition in 2017.
 We won the [7th prize](https://www.kaggle.com/c/data-science-bowl-2017/leaderboard) among [nearly 2400 teams](https://datasciencebowl.com/about/); the best result among all German teams.